 The OnePlus 7T Pro 5G McLaren is exclusive to T-Mobile and currently priced at $899.99 for a brand new model.
 It’s the most expensive phone OnePlus offers and one of the few devices on the market that’s compatible with 5G.
 The T-Mobile OnePlus 7T Pro 5G features a 6.67-inch 90Hz display, Snapdragon 855+ processor, 48MP camera, motorized pop-up selfie camera (16MP), 12GB of RAM, 256GB of storage, and a 4,085mAh battery.

-Although a bit pricey, you can already find used OnePlus 7T Pro 5G models on Swappa starting at $720.
+You can find used OnePlus 7T Pro 5G models on Swappa starting at $480.
 Whether you want it shipped to your door, or you’re looking for local pickup, Swappa is the best way to find the lowest prices on OnePlus 7T Pro 5G McLaren.

 Samsung Galaxy Note 10+ 5G

 Not to be confused with the standard Samsung Galaxy Note 10+ (which also available for T-Mobile), the Galaxy Note 10+ 5G is the only variant of the Note 10 that’s compatible with T-Mobile’s new low-band 5G network.
 Unlike the AT&T model, the T-Mobile Galaxy Note 10+ 5G features only a single storage option (256GB) priced at $1,299.99.
 When it was still available from T-Mobile, it was priced at $1,299 but has since been replaced by newer models.

 Luckily the Swappa marketplace is a great place to find the best deals on T-Mobile 5G phones.
-It’s on Swappa you can find a gently used T-Mobile Galaxy Note 10+ 5G starting at $925, helping you save hundreds of dollars over the carrier’s brand new retail price.
-But don’t just take our word for it, hit the button below to see for yourself just how much you can save.
+It’s on Swappa you can find a gently used T-Mobile Galaxy Note 10+ 5G starting at $499, helping you save hundreds of dollars over the carrier’s brand new retail price.
+But don’t just take our word for it, check out the widget below to see for yourself just how much you can save.

 T-Mobile 5G Phone Plans